sphinx-doc/sphinx/doc/man/sphinx-build.rst

    Turn warnings into errors.
 This means that the build stops at the first warning and ``sphinx-build`` exits with exit status 1.

+.. option:: --keep-going

+   With -W option, keep going processing when getting warnings to the end of build, and ``sphinx-build`` exits with exit status 1.

+   .. versionadded:: 1.8

 .. option:: -T

    Display the full traceback when an unhandled exception occurs.
 Otherwise,